WhatsApp/WhatsApp-OTP-Sample-App/Android/README.md

 ### Manifest.xml

-It defines the activity responsible for receiving the code from WhatsApp
+It defines the activity (for one tap messages) and the receiver (for zero tap messages) responsible for receiving the code from WhatsApp

     <activity
         android:name=".app.activity.WhatsAppCodeReceiverActivity"